Basis-Theory/basistheory-android/docs/CardExpirationDateElement.md

 - A [mask](/docs/TextElement.md/#masks) is applied to format input values as `MM/yy`
 - The [FutureDateValidator](/docs/TextElement.md/#validators) is applied to restrict input to future dates

-This component fully supports the same [style customizations](/docs/Styling.md) to match your brand that are supported on the base [TextElement](/docs/TextElement.md).
+This component fully supports the same [style customizations](/docs/Styling.md) to match your branding that are supported on the base [TextElement](/docs/TextElement.md).